PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-16 16:23:24
+Last updated: 2024-04-16 16:23:58
-Random Quote: You want to hurt these guys, we gotta take down the ones calling the shots. - Jaime Kuykendall
+Random Quote: We all wanted to be loved by a man incapable of giving love. - Number Five